Elesider/Oracle_Backup/gitnote.md

 > git pull --rebase

 4. Note 1
 > When run the .sh.
 You must use chmod +x to change the mode of the file.
 Or the code will not run smoothly.
+> Git status is to check status.